mmu-webdesign/IWD-web-term2/rwd-week-2.md

 As we have previously explained the meta description is usually displayed on the Google results page along with the URL of your site.

-Write a good description that compliments and expands on your title.
+Write a good description that complements and expands on your title.
 ```
 <meta name="description" content="Add your meta description here">
 ```